bondpy202212/AI_projects/README.md

 how to avoid overfitting with augmentation, how to use image augmentation with imageDataGenereato use image augmentation, how image augmentation helps to solve overfitting problem, effectively simulates having a larger dataset to train with image augmentation.

 **6_Transfer Learning(Cats vs Dogs Dataset):**\
-sefulness of transfer learning, use of the dropout parameter, how you can change the number of model classes, block or freeze the layer from overfitting, avoid overfitting with dropouts
+sefulness of transfer learning, use of the dropout parameter, how you can change the number of model classes, block or freeze the layer from overfitting, avoid overfitting with dropouts.

+**6__Transfer Learning(horse-or-human):**\
+similar "6_Transfer Learning(Cats vs Dogs Dataset) but using "horse-or-human" dataset.